HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 -

-3 column layout with documentation always visible if available
+3 column layout with documentation always visible when available

 -